Anon4You/kalilinux/README.md

 * Kali Linux full Desktop ✅
 * Works on Termux-X11 ✅
 * Added new sources of kali ✅
+* cannot open shared object file: No such file or directory ✅

 ## Watch more from me
 * [YouTube](https://www.youtube.com/@alienkrishnorg)